furudean/vscode-renpy-warp/README.md

 # Ren'Py Warp to Line

-Open your Ren'Py game at the current line or file in Visual Studio Code.
+Open and sync your Ren'Py game at the current line or file in Visual Studio Code.

-Has a handful of features to synchronize your editor with your Ren'Py game.

 ## Commands